armakuni/learning-hours/mutation-testing/01-what-is-a-mutant.md

 ### Do - Simple Mutation Testing Kata

-In pairs complete the [Simple Mutation Testing Kata](https://github.com/armakuni/simple-mutation-testing-kata) making a note of all the types of mutations you see.
+In pairs, complete the [Simple Mutation Testing Kata](https://github.com/armakuni/simple-mutation-testing-kata), making a Note all the types of mutations you see.

 ### Reflect - What mutations did you see?

-List all the types of mutations that found bugs in your code.
+List all the types of mutations that were found in your code.
 Tell the group how you fixed the missing tests and which one you found easiest to fix.
-Tell the group which one you found most interesting
+Tell the group which one you found most interesting.